andrei-voia/pixel_interpertor/README.md

 ## More functionality

 Another thing you can do with this code is margin softness.
 This means that when 2 different pixels intersect, you can replace them with a combination of the two.
-* The program can detect when there is a corner too between 2 textures
+* The program can also detect when there is a corner too between 2 textures